Sodium sulfide: Installation of carbon-sulfur bonds

 Even aryl halides participate in this reaction.
-By a broadly similar process sodium sulfide can react with alkenes in the thiol-ene reaction to give thioethers.

 Sodium sulfide can be used as nucleophile in Sandmeyer type reactions.

 Reducing agent

 Aqueous solution of sodium sulfide will reduce nitro groups to amine.
 This conversion is applied to production of some azo dyes since other reducible groups, e.g. azo group, remain intact.
 The reduction of nitro aromatic compounds to amines using sodium sulfide is known as the Zinin reaction in honor of its discoverer.
 Hydrated sodium sulfide reduces 1,3-dinitrobenzene derivatives to the 3-nitroanilines.

 Other reactions

 Sulfide has also been employed in photocatalytic applications.

 Safety

 Consisting of the equivalent of sodium hydroxide, sodium sulfide is strongly alkaline and can cause chemical burns.
 It reacts rapidly with acids to produce hydrogen sulfide, a gas which is both highly toxic and potentially explosive.
 Sodium sulfide hydrolyses in water to form smaller amounts of hydrogen sulfide which also makes it very toxic to aquatic life.